S3 Glacier – Instant, Flexible & Deep Archive Compared [2026]

 • Standard retrievals allow access to any of the archives within several hours.

-• Standard retrievals typically complete within 3-5 hours.
+• Standard retrievals typically complete within 3-5 hours for S3 Glacier Flexible Retrieval.

 Bulk Retrievals